 Differing Tax Rules

 With Italy’s regional products taxes (IRAP), the Netherlands’ 30% ruling, and France’s annual personal income tax deductions, it can be a real difficulty to maintain compliance across different European countries.
-That’s why FMP Global is here to help.
+That’s why IRIS FMP is here to help.
 We have the in-country experience you need to make your payroll and HR management easy.